-Here you will find many of the recipe's featured on Jim Baugh Outdoors TV over the past 22+ years.
+Here you will find many of the recipe's featured on Jim Baugh Outdoors TV over the past 26+ years.
 We have also included dishes from our Cooking with Jim Baugh DVD, family recipes, and even grilling tips.
 Guest recipes are welcome, and we will post restaurant reviews here as well.
-You can also order "HOOKED" the novel by Jim Baugh here by following the link, and I am currently writing "COOKED" my second novel about our stories behind our recipes over the past 30 years.
+You can also order Jim's books by following the posted links.
+I am currently writing my fourth book "COOKED" -stories behind our recipes over the past 30 years.
 Have fun!!

 Monday, November 11, 2013